ktravers/ktravers.github.io/_posts/2020-01-18-interview-prep-questions.md

 1. Describe the best partner or supervisor with whom you've worked.
 What part of their managing style appealed to you?

 1. Recall a time when your manager was unavailable when a problem arose.
 How did you handle the situation?
 With whom did you consult?

+1. What's the the toughest decision you had to make in the last six months?

 ### Accomplishments